RENCI/apsviz-timeseriesdb-ingest/README.md

 To ingest the gauge data run the command below in the /home/nru directory:

-python runIngest.py --harvestDir /data/ast-run-harvester/ --ingestDir /data/ast-run-ingester/ --dataType obs --inputTask SequenceIngest
+python runIngest.py --harvestDir /data/ast-run-harvester/ --ingestDir /data/ast-run-ingester/ --inputTask SequenceIngest

 To ingest ADCIRC model data, for a specific modelRunID, run the command below:

-python runIngest.py --harvestDir /data/ast-run-harvester/ --ingestDir /data/ast-run-ingester/ --inputTask SequenceIngest --dataType model --modelRunID xxxx-dddddddddd-mmmmmmmmmmm
+python runIngest.py --harvestDir /data/ast-run-harvester/ --ingestDir /data/ast-run-ingester/ --inputTask SequenceIngest --modelRunID xxxx-dddddddddd-mmmmmmmmmmm

 where xxxx is the instance ID, dddddddddd is the start time of the model run, and mmmmmmmmmmm is the model run type, such as namforecast.
 Combined they form the modelRunID, xxxx-dddddddddd-mmmmmmmmmmm, as this example 4358-2023042312-namforecast shows.